I have asked 16 fellow travel bloggers about their coolest experience as a blogger.

 Stefan and Sebastien from Nomadic Boys

-One of our coolest experiences during our blogging adventures was being invited to cover Canada’s first national gay pride in Montreal in 2017.
+During our blogging adventures, one of our coolest experiences was being invited to cover Canada’s first national gay pride in Montreal in 2017.

 The parade is the climax of the event, which takes over the entire city.
 Everybody gets involved in the parade, including straight couples, families with their children.